jnehmeh87/project-five/README.md

 ![Email registration confirmation](assets/images/email-register.png)
 ![Email pruchase confirmation](assets/images/email-purchase.png)

+* I used google search tab to find the most suitable SEO for my website, as I added them to the main html header.

 ## Future features:
 - After purchase, a client will be redirected to a page to download High quality videos.
 - Calendar to book a meeting for film production purpose for other businesses.
 - Adding a personalized page for people who works with ader films, featuring their work as well.
+- Share your story experience

 ## Testing